-Sadly, on 25th November 2010 Alexandra Wylie who was just 17 years old, passed away from an incurable form of cancer that she’d been battling with for almost 2 years.
+Sadly on 25th November 2010 Alexandra Wylie, who was just 17 years old, passed away from an incurable form of cancer that she had been battling for almost 2 years.
 She is missed by every single person who ever met her.
-Allie was one of those people you wouldn’t be able to take your eyes off in a room because she just drew attention to herself with her dazzling smile and vibrant personality.
+Allie was one of those people you could not take your eyes off in a room because she just drew attention to herself with her dazzling smile and vibrant personality.
 Throughout her life she worked hard at school, getting 9 A*s at GCSE, but she was also determined to try out and excel in all she could outside of school.
 Her passion for helping others was evident in everything she did, from taking part in the Wings of Hope challenge, which her group won, to inspiring younger children to have the courage to participate in many activities.

 Because of Allie’s desire to help others, we have set up a charity in her name: the Alexandra Wylie Tower Foundation.
 Allie just seemed to have ‘a passion for life’, a quote which is now the tag line of the charity.
 The Foundation aims to keep her memory alive by making it possible for underprivileged young people to achieve their dreams through involvement in the sciences, performing arts and environmental projects.
 This reflects many of Allie’s loves in life, and focuses on her disapproval of social exclusion.